 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where gatumbaite typically forms.
+Look in granite pegmatites country, the host setting where gatumbaite typically forms.
 If you start seeing beryllonite, amblygonite, apatite in float, you are in the right ground.
 Field specimens usually show a acicular or radiating clusters of prismatic crystals habit, so train your eye for that shape before scanning the outcrop.